Emergence and transition of incompressible phases in decorated Landau levels

-In this work, we systematically analyse the band splitting of a single Landau level with either periodic or disordered electrostatic potentials, and demonstrate the nontrivial interplay between strong interaction, localization effect, and single particle geometric properties.
+In this Letter, we systematically analyse the band splitting of a single LL with either periodic or disordered electrostatic potentials, and demonstrate the nontrivial interplay between strong interaction, localization effect, and single particle geometric properties.
 By tuning the filling factor and the strength of the electrostatic potential, intricate phase diagrams of both compressible and incompressible phases can be realized.
 Notably for the incompressible topological phases, the Hall conductivity generally differs from the filling factor.
 Chern bands and topologically trivial bands can be realized, and both have non-uniform Berry curvature distributions similar to those in the lattice systems.
 The emergent fractional topological phases thus reveal the underlying mechanisms of unconventional gapped phases in some lattice systems\cite{sunkai}.
-Our general approach also introduces a family of model decorated Landau levels (dLL) with no dispersion and tunable geometric properties, readily implementable in experiments for the tuning of the effective electron-electron interaction projected within the dLL~\cite{footnote}.
-We further studied the neutral geometric excitations of the incompressible phase in dLLs, showing the interaction energy scale is significantly smaller compared to that in the conventional LL, and the lifetime of graviton-like excitations could be significantly shorter, analogous to the behavior observed in moir\'e Chern bands~\cite{lifetime2}.
+Our general approach also introduces a family of \emph{ideal flat Chern bands}, termed as decorated Landau levels (dLL) with tunable geometric properties, more readily implementable in experiments~\cite{footnote} compared to other approaches such as modulated LLs or $g=2$ quantum Hall systems\cite{g2qh,periodicmodulation1,periodicmodulation2,periodicmodulation4,dllexp1,dllexp2,dllexp3}.
+We further studied the neutral geometric excitations of the incompressible phase in dLLs, showing the interaction energy scale is significantly smaller compared to that in the conventional LL, and the lifetime of graviton-like excitations could be significantly shorter, analogous to the behavior observed in moir\'e systems~\cite{lifetime2}.

 \textit{Single particle Hamiltonian--} We start with a simple model with a set of delta potentials in real space